martindrapeau/backbone-game-engine/README.md

 `Backbone.Engine` is a collection of ordered Models (typically `Backbone.Sprite`).

 Models you add to the `Backbone.Engine` collection must implement the `update` and `draw` functions.
-Those are the only two requirements.
+Those are the only two requirements (inspired by looking at [MelonJS](https://github.com/melonjs/melonjs)
+).

 `Backbone.Engine` uses HTML5's [requestAnimationFrame](https://developer.mozilla.org/en/docs/Web/API/window.requestAnimationFrame) to provide a 60 frames per second game loop.
 Every frame, the engine performs these things:
 - Clear the canvas.